 The results were definitive: Hospitals with patient satisfaction rates in the 90th percentile saw nearly a 33 percent increase in patient volume, while hospitals with patient satisfaction rates in the bottom 10th percentile saw a volume decrease of about 17 percent.

-There are a number of factors that impact patient satisfaction.
-Let’s examine them below.
+There are a number of factors that impact patient waiting time.

 According to Press Ganey’s research, “a dissatisfied patient tells up to 25 others about a negative experience… Reputations are built over time as word of mouth spreads through a community.”

-Simply put, if someone arrives at your office and spends a lot of time waiting to be treated in the lobby and examination room, they’re going to have a good reason to find another practice in the future.
+Simply put, if someone arrives at your office and spends a lot of time waiting to be treated in the reception area and examination room, they’re going to have a good reason to find another practice in the future.
 And dissatisfied patients who don’t discuss their negative experiences are still likely to seek treatment elsewhere.

 Per a study conducted by Vitals, a healthcare consumer engagement group, there’s a strong correlation between wait times and doctor ratings.
 Vitals found that physicians who garnered five-star ratings made their patients wait 12 minutes, on average.
 Those with one-star ratings, on the other hand, had an average wait time of 33 minutes.

 Press Galey’s research found that it is 10 times more expensive to attract new patients than it is to retain your current ones.
 So if your office is experiencing a lot of patient turnover, it’s going to be hard to reach your financial goals.

-So, how can Qless reduce patient wait times?
+So, how can QLess reduce patient wait times?

 According to analysis and research compiled by the Medical Group Strategy Council, 60 percent of patients said free Wi-Fi in the waiting room would completely or at least somewhat eliminate the frustration of waiting.
 64 percent said a TV in the waiting room would eliminate frustration, and 70 percent said a personal apology from the provider would help.

 Our research demonstrates that smoother customer flow increases satisfaction by 20 percent.
 How?
-By notifying patients of delays through text messages, you staff can proactively control patient expectations and reduce frustrations.
+By notifying patients of delays through text messages, your staff can proactively control patient expectations and reduce frustrations.
 Moreover, our analytics and reporting tools provide your office with insightful data about your patients, how they felt about their visit, and how well your staff is performing.

-To learn more about Qless and how our products reduce patient waiting times, request a demo for your medical organization today.
+To learn more about QLess and how our products reduce patient waiting times, request a demo for your medical organization today.